puppetlabs/pxp-agent/modules/README.md

 ##### Success or failure?

-pxp-agent will not determine if an action run succeded based on the returned exit code; pxp-agent will leave it up to the requester controller to determine the outcome of the action run.
-It will report back a successfull action run in case the returned results are valid, by using the *metadata*'s *results* schema.
+pxp-agent will report back a successfull action run in case 1) the returned results comply with the `metadata`'s *results* schema and 2) the exit code is 0.

 ##### Exit code